 When can we expect this life-altering explosion to happen?
 Well, looking at the numbers and doing the math, it appears that we have about another 100,000 years according to the USGS, although they say the math is questionable at best.

-Either way, there isn't much of a reason to worry, considering our close proximity to Yellowstone, chances are, we won't feel a thing.
+Either way, there isn't much of a reason to worry, considering our proximity to Yellowstone, chances are, we won't feel a thing.

 LOOK: The most expensive weather and climate disasters in recent decades